 2. It is well-surrounded.

-Its nearest neighbours are India to the north, Bangladesh and Myanmar (Burma) to the northeast, Thailand to the east, Malaysia, Sumatra and Java to the southeast and Maldives to the southwest.
+Its nearest neighbors are India to the north, Bangladesh and Myanmar (Burma) to the northeast, Thailand to the east, Malaysia, Sumatra and Java to the southeast and Maldives to the southwest.

 3. How do you find Sri Lanka with a compass?

-Do you miss watching the blue whales or drinking the beautiful locally grown tea?
-Head for the coordinates of 7.0000° N, 81.0000° E to find yourself back in Sri Lanka.
+Do you miss watching the blue whales or drinking the beautiful locally-grown tea?
+Head for the coordinates of 7.0000° N, and 81.0000° E to find yourself back in Sri Lanka.